mekaron/articles/agilecontent/theproblemwithlsps.md

 We can store content online before it's published, we can make and track changes at any time, we can find translators online, we can get feedback from our users.
 WE have project management tools in the cloud, we are able to track what has happened when.
 We can see lean and agile processes implemented in other industries, all we have to do is look at what they do and what they've learned.

 The time is now!
-We have all the ingredients for real collaboration and the right use of talent and expertise, and we can finally eliminate some serious waste in our localization processes.
+We have all the ingredients for real collaboration and the right use of talent and expertise, and we can finally eliminate some serious waste in our global content processes.
 We have all the tools to really become creative and design more sophisticated processes.
-Finally, we can give equal rights to speakers of all languages and serve them with content in their languages instantly!
+Finally, we can give equal rights to speakers of all languages and serve them with content in their languages without a blink of the eye!

 Right?

 Eh.. no

 ## where we really are

 * Our ecosystem of translation companies is still built on the waterfall principle
 * Alignment of processes is not happening, let alone integration